jon-starnes/jon-starnes.old-site/_posts/blog/2016-08-26-us-unemployed-underutilized-pt2.md

     5 1994    M08     August   6.0           LNS14000000 1994-08-31     9008

+---

-In the last blog feature we looked at BLS data, and in the examples you may have noticed that the data is in no specific order.
-This ultimately doesn't matter unless you really want a visual or you plan to port data to a spreadsheet system like Excel.
-If needed we can reorder the data by date or by value (the UE and UU rate as percentage).
+In the last blog feature we looked at BLS data.
+You may have noticed that the data was in no specific order in those examples.
+This ultimately doesn't matter.
+However, ordering the data may be useful if you plan to port data to a spreadsheet system like Excel.
+We can always reorder the data in R if needed.

 The first command below subsets the date field, then orders it.
 The second gives us a glimpse of the date for a visual check that it worked.
 This also gives us a nice way to see if the internal date number matches the original 'date' variable.

 ```R